Ross Cohen, Licensed Professional Counselor

 • Feeling comfortable in your own skin

 For many, anxiety, fear, and worry can seem insurmountable.
-Typically though, anxiety is due to unresolved traumas and the maladaptive thinking and behavior patterns that these traumas reinforce in your life.
-By tracking your anxiety-based symptoms back to their original traumatic source, your fears can be resolved, allowing you to feel more calm, confident, and comfortable in your life.
+Often though, anxiety is due to unresolved traumas and the maladaptive thinking and behavior patterns that these traumas reinforce in your life.
+Addressing these traumas, as well as developing healthy skills and thinking patterns, can support you to experience more calmness, confidence, and well-being in your life.